Introduction Health and Political Participation: Advancing the Field

 Sarah E. Gollust is associate professor of health policy and management at the University of Minnesota.
 She studies the intersections of communication, politics, and health politics; her research has examined the roles of news media and public opinion within significant health policy issues, including obesity, health disparities, the Affordable Care Act, and cancer screening.
 Her work has recently been funded by the American Cancer Society and the Robert Wood Johnson Foundation.
 She is also associate director of Interdisciplinary Research Leaders, a Robert Wood Johnson Foundation program to support leaders engaged in research to advance health equity.

-Jacob Haselswerdt is assistant professor in the Department of Political Science and the Truman School of Public Affairs at the University of Missouri.
+Jake Haselswerdt is assistant professor in the Department of Political Science and the Truman School of Public Affairs at the University of Missouri.
 His work focuses on the politics of social policy, especially health policy.
 Prior to coming to Missouri, he was a Robert Wood Johnson Scholar in Health Policy Research at the University of Michigan.
-His is also an alumnus of the American Political Science Association Congressional Fellowship Program.
+He also is an alumnus of the American Political Science Association Congressional Fellowship Program.
 He received his PhD in political science from George Washington University.

 Download citation file: